Ecological heating (Eco-heating)

 With two solar coils in use, a bigger solar array can be used without resorting to the absurd remedy of using an external plate heat exchanger and circulation pump.
 Absurd?
 Imagine sunrise, the panels and the pump start up, the tank is destratified and your morning shower is there no longer.
 Dooh!

-With high grade heat sources connected – a wood burning stove and solar – the hot tank can get very hot.
-High grade heat is a valuable commodity so the system hangs on to it as long as possible but excess energy will have to be moved eventually.
+With high grade heat sources connected – wood burning stove and solar – the hot tank can get very hot.
+High grade heat is valuable so the system hangs on to it as long as possible but excess energy will have to be moved eventually.
 The system does this in 4 stages, each triggered by a cascade of temperature levels.

 Destratification – First the pump for the hot water plate heat exchanger is activated for short bursts.
 This moves hot water down the tank and effectively increases its capacity.
 The process is limited to the maximum return temperature a wood burning stove can tolerate before the back boiler starts to kettle.

 Blending the tanks – If surplus energy is still arriving, a valve connecting the hot and cool tanks opens and the cool tank starts to warm up via a thermosiphon.
 In this way a wood burning stove would provide for masses of hot water first and then go on to address the central heating.
-The valve sets to open in a power cut and is controlled by the overheat stat for the hot tank.
+The valve sets to open in a power cut and is controlled by the overheat stat on the hot tank.

 Overheat thermostat 2 – In the unlikely event of the cool tank reaching 70 degrees, the overheat thermostat starts the heating pump to dump heat to the heating system or a purpose heat-dump fan-coil.